mydobie/skipMenu/README.md

 ## Using skipMenu on your website

 In order for skipMenu to work, you need to download the files and add them to your project.
 Once that is done, include both the `skipMenu.js` and a `skipMenu.css` files in your HTML file.
-There are two css files, one for sites that use Bootstrap (`skipMenu-bootstrap.css`) and one for sites that do not (`skipMenu-full.css`).
+There are three css files, one for sites that use Bootstrap (`skipMenu-bootstrap.css`), one for sites that use PatternFly (`skipMenu-patternfly.css`) and one for sites that do not use either Bootstrap or PatternFly(`skipMenu-full.css`).

 In the head section of your HTML file, add the following: